TritonDataCenter/sdc-vmtools-lx-brand/README.md

 ## Installing

-To install the guest tools, run the ./install.sh script with the -i flag specifing the install path:
+To install the guest tools, run the ./install.sh script with the -i flag specifying the install path:

     ./install.sh -i /data/chroot